-The Directors believes that effective communication with the shareholders in a timely basis is essential.
-Shareholders can, by written requisition to the Board or the company secretary of the Company, to convene an extraordinary general meeting, subject to the provision of the Company's Bye-laws 58.
+The Directors believes that effective communication with the shareholders on a timely basis is essential.
+Shareholders can, by written requisition to the Board or the company secretary of the Company, to convene an extraordinary general meeting, subject to the relevant provision of the Company's bye-laws.

 Shareholders are provided with contact details of the Company, such as telephone number, fax number, email address and postal address in the Company's website www.zhonghuagroup.com, in order to enable them to make any query that they may have with respect to the Company.
-They can also put forward their proposals at shareholders' meetings through these means subject to the provision as set out in the Company's Bye-Laws.
+They can also put forward their proposals at shareholders' meetings through these means subject to the provisions as set out in the Company's bye-laws.